securing/gattacker/hookFunctions/README.md

 Client disconnected: **:**:**:**:ce:78
 ```

-To add the hooks, please add the following lines in the characteristics you want to interact with:
+To add the hook, please add the following lines in the characteristics you want to interact with:

 ```bash
 {